dajmcdon/deepTSSscrubbeR/README.md

 First, in most 5' mapping technologies, there is an almost universal prevalence of the addition of non-templated cytosines just adjacent to the TSS potentially due to the cap itself acting as a template for reverse transcription.
 Second, most organisms tend to have a sequence bias at TSSs, such as pyrimidine purine bias in humans and yeast.
-Finally, most TSSs tend to cluster into Transcription Start Regions (TSRs), so sparse singeltons tend to be less common at true TSSs.
+Third, most TSSs tend to cluster into Transcription Start Regions (TSRs), so sparse singeltons tend to be less common at true TSSs.
+Finally, true promoters tend to have certain DNA structural properties.

 The software uses a bam file as input, and should still include the bases that were softclipped adjacent to the TSS by the alignment software.

+## Instlaling Software

+It is recommended to create a conda environment to run the software.

 ## Quick Start